Shopify/eng-intern-assessment-rails/README.md

 Search:

-You can search through all article titles and content. you can access this from the root page or at /articles/search
+You can search through all article titles and content.
+You can access this from the root page or at /articles/search.
 WARNING: the search is case-sensitive!